Ticino: Municipalities and circles

 There are 108 municipalities in the canton (as of June 2021).
 These municipalities (comuni) are grouped in 38 circoli (circles or sub-districts) which are in turn grouped into the eight districts (distretti).

 The mayor (sindaco) is the president of the municipal government (municipio) which comprises at least three members; a council also exists.
 The members of the council and the municipio are elected every four years by the citizens resident in the comune – the next elections are scheduled for April 2024.

-Since the late 1990s there is an ongoing project to aggregate some municipalities, with the constitution of the canton allowing for the Grand Council of Ticino to promote and lead in deciding on mergers.
+Since the late 1990s, there has been an ongoing project to aggregate some municipalities, with the constitution of the canton allowing for the Grand Council of Ticino to promote and lead in deciding on mergers.
 This has resulted in changes to some of the circles, with many circles now consisting of just one or two municipalities.
 The most populous municipality – Lugano (having merged with numerous other municipalities) – is subdivided into quartieri (quarters) which are grouped into three (cantonal) circles.
 In the modern day, the circle serves only as a territorial unit with limited public functions, most notably the local judiciary.